Course Outline

 3.1.a, 3.1.b, 3.2.c, 3.2.e, 3.2.f, 3.2, 4.1

-4 Critically analyse the evidence that underpins paramedic primary healthcare using a prescribed style.
+4 Critically analyse and synthesise the evidence that underpins paramedic clinical practice used to care for patients with injury across the lifespan.
 Creative and critical thinker

 Empowered